DW01/traktor-docs/engine/weather.md

 # Weather System - Atmosphere and Immersion

 Weather transforms a game world from a static backdrop into a living, breathing environment.
-A beautiful sky gradient at sunset, falling rain or snow, dramatic storm clouds—these atmospheric touches set mood and make your world feel alive.
+A beautiful sky gradient at sunset, falling rain or snow, dramatic storm clouds.
+These atmospheric touches set mood and make your world feel alive.

 Traktor's weather system provides two editor-configured components: